-We have a well established Leeds Hub led by the outstanding school Westerton Primary School where our Teaching Apprenticeship programme is based.
+We have a well established Leeds Hub led by Westerton Primary Academy where our Teaching Apprenticeship programme is based.

 You are in school all the time.
 Experienced schools and teachers will lead the design of this Teaching Apprenticeship.
 You will receive classroom teaching and 20% of your time is allocated to off-the-job training as you work towards Qualified Teacher Status (QTS).

 This course enables you to specialize in the 3-7 age range so your training will take place in (Foundation Stage and Key Stage 1 settings.